jo/sync-tank/migrations.md

 Why can't we just reuse the traditional migration strategy that has worked well before and update all existing documents on the server?
 This would mean that we picked a single point in time where we updated all documents on the server to be compatible with the new data schema.
 The changes would then be replicated to the clients' local databases.

 This approach fails for a couple of reasons.
 Let's first consider the case where a web app may be offline thanks to our latest enhancements.
 Here's a chain of events that breaks the system: Haneen is using the web app, version one, in her browser right now.
-Because she is currently on the train she is editing todos in offline mode.
+Because she is currently travelling through rural Germany she is editing todos in offline mode.
 She has just created a todo to pluck some flowers for her friend's birthday.
 Meanwhile we release a new version of the app and migrate all existing data on the server-side database.
 Back at home, Haneen's app synchronizes the recent changes.
 The updated documents get replicated from the server-side CouchDB to her in-browser database.
 This may take a moment but we can assume we find a way to verify the update is complete before allowing the app to resume.
 Eventually the web app, which has all the latest features now, is ready to work.
 But what about the flowers-todo?
 It was created offline according to the previous version of the data schema.
 It still has the simple `isDone` flag instead of the new fancy `status`.
 The new version of the app does not know how to deal with this old document.
 It might even break.
 Utter disaster.

 This problem on its own can be dealt with, and the solution has two parts.
 First we need to make sure that the new app does not break when it encounters older documents.
 This should not be too hard.
 It basically has to ignore the `isDone`-flag in this case.
 And the fact that a `status`-document is missing should cause no troubles for the application anyways because this could also happen under normal circumstances where documents simply need some time to be synchronized.
 The second part of the solution is a backend-service that continuously updates older documents that might be coming in.
 In our example, the old flower-todo will be replicated to the server at some point.
 The service, which would look at incoming documents, would notice that the version is outdated and perform a *post hoc* migration.
 Then the new flower-todo is synced back to the clients.
 Problem solved.